kmarkus/microblx/docs/dev/001-blockdiagram-composition.md

 and connections) and the run-time aspects (e.g. how to trigger such a composition).

+This concept is focused on outlining the basic mechanisms to allow composition for the function block composition DSL.
+Advanced concepts as automatic schedule computation are foreseen in the design, but not in the scope of this effort.

 ### Model extensions

 A new keyword `subsystems` is included, which permits to include other